YassineFaidi/QuickFill/README.md

-# Auto Form Filler Script
+# QuickFill

 ## Overview

-The **Auto Form Filler Script** is an automation tool designed to quickly fill out Google Forms shared via WhatsApp.
+**QuickFill** is an automation tool designed to quickly fill out Google Forms shared via WhatsApp.
 This script listens for incoming Google Form links in WhatsApp conversations, automatically fills in the required fields, and submits the form.
 It is ideal for ensuring you're one of the first to fill out forms that may have time-sensitive submissions.

 ---